Pratyasha17/OCR-of-handwritten-forms/README.md

-# EYOCR
+# OCR
-EYOCR is a tool designed to help teams extract data from documents seamlessly.
+OCR is a tool designed to help teams extract data from documents seamlessly.
 It is a web application that allows a user to select multiple blocks on a document and extract data from these blocks across all selected documents and consolidate them into Excel(s).

-# Features

-## Re-Use Templates
+## Features

-EYOCR minimizes making the templates for long documents.
+OCR minimizes making the templates for long documents.
 It allows you to group all pages which have the same template.

 ## Automatic extraction from PDF

-EYOCR automatically handles the conversion of PDF to images so you don't have to.
+OCR automatically handles the conversion of PDF to images so you don't have to.
 All you have to do is select the folder with all your documents.

 ## Add your own type of processing

-EYOCR aims to provide maximum flexibility to the user because our team understand that all data extraction processes have different requirements.
-In EYOCR, you can add your custom processing.
+OCR aims to provide maximum flexibility to the user because our team understand that all data extraction processes have different requirements.
+In OCR, you can add your custom processing.
 Processing here refers to how your data is extracted and then consolidated into a format.
 You can do this in three steps:

 1. In app.py, add a function which accepts parameters files, path where the results needs to be saved and pageCoordinates(if documents are of type PDF)/blockCoordinates(if the documents are images).
 The function should handle the data consolidation and saving the data in an Excel or whichever format suits best. _Make sure that the function returns a boolean object indicating if the data was saved successfully.
 For example: If any exception occurs, you can return a False to indicate there was a problem._